How loud is too loud? 5 activities that could hurt your hearing

 Your ears are small but mighty organs containing some of the body’s tiniest, most unique bones — all of which work together to help you hear and keep your balance.
 But, in a world of big sounds and loud situations, you may be unknowingly putting your hearing at risk.

-Aging tops the list of causes of hearing loss, but excessive noise exposure — either one time or over many years — is now generally considered the second most common factor.
-That means, in some cases, hearing loss may be preventable — if you dial down the decibels (dB)
+Aging tops the list of causes of hearing loss, but excessive noise exposure — either one time or over many years — is now generally considered the second most common2 factor.
+That means, in some cases, hearing loss may be preventable — if you dial down the decibels (dB).

 Noise-induced hearing loss

-Your ability to hear relies on tens of thousands of tiny sensors called hair cells in your cochlea.
+Your ability to hear relies on tens of thousands of tiny sensors called hair cells in your cochlea, or inner ear.
 These hair cells convert vibrations into electrical impulses, which eventually travel to your brain.
 But loud noises can destroy hair cells and damage hearing.

 How loud is too loud?

-While sound around 70 dB, such as the level of normal conversation, is unlikely to damage hearing, there are other everyday situations where noise can exceed safe dBs:
+While sound around 70 dB, such as the level of normal conversation, is unlikely to damage hearing, there are other everyday situations where noise can exceed safe dBs:4

 Yard work